-Fiscal Year 2015-16 Highlights including Special Projects and Purchases
+Fiscal Year 2016-17 Highlights including Special Projects and Purchases

-- Received our fifth Excellence in Financial Reporting Award from GFOA - Received our sixth consecutive Distinguished Budget Presentation Award from GFOA - Revised the Town's Financial and Budgetary Policies
+- Received our sixth Excellence in Financial Reporting Award from GFOA - Received our seventh consecutive Distinguished Budget Presentation Award from GFOA

 The Finance Department funds the salary and benefits of the Finance Administrator who has overall responsibility for all the financial operations of the Town.
 The Finance Assistant is paid by the Enterprise Funds, with a portion of the time allocated back to the General Fund.
 The statutorily required Finance Officer position is filled by a member of the Town Council.
-We anticipate no change in staffing levels for this department in FY 2017.
+We anticipate no change in staffing levels for this department in FY 2018.